meng1994412/Traffic_Sign_Detection/README.md

 Figure 2: Sample #2 for detect signal ahead signs in the image

 ## Next Step
-The next step of the project is to find some techniques to increase the detection accuracy.
+The next step of the project is to find some techniques to increase the detection accuracy, and reduce the false-positive cases.
+And add more traffic signs to model.

 ## Vehicles View Detection
-This is the second part of the project, please refer to [Vehicles View Detection](https://github.com/meng1994412/Vehicles_View_Detection) repo for more details.
+For the second part of the project, please refer to [Vehicles View Detection](https://github.com/meng1994412/Vehicles_View_Detection) repo for more details.